ResearchScientist/Notes-Conversation-Design/Project Management/Setup.md

 # Double Diamond

+The double diamond Is a project management process comprised of 2 cycles where each cycle contains a diverging phase followed by a converging phase.

-Define the challenge to solve for
+Cycle 1 : Define the challenge to solve for

 Diverge
 - expand and gather data to identify all aspects of the problem space